danailvidev/network-plus-plus/README.md

 ## Security And Privacy

-Network++ handles potentially sensitive request data.
+Network++ handles potentially sensitive request and response data.
+Captured data, settings, and saved sessions stay in `chrome.storage.local`, and exports are redacted by default.
 Please do not open public issues with secrets, tokens, production payloads, or private URLs.
-See `SECURITY.md` for responsible reporting guidance.
+See `SECURITY.md` for responsible reporting guidance and `docs/privacy-policy.md` for the public privacy policy draft.

 ## License